krixik-ai/krixik-docs/docs/examples/search_pipeline_examples/multi_semantically_searchable_translation.md

                                       modules={"translate": {"model": "opus-mt-es-en"}}) # specify a non-default model for use in the translate module
 ```

-    INFO: hydrated input modules: {'module_1': {'model': 'sentence', 'params': {}}, 'module_2': {'model': 'opus-mt-es-en', 'params': {}}, 'module_3': {'model': 'base', 'params': {}}}
-    INFO: symbolic_directory_path was not set by user - setting to default of /etc
-    INFO: file_name was not set by user - setting to random file name: krixik_generated_file_name_bkryhqmkdo.txt
-    INFO: wait_for_process is set to True.
-    INFO: file will expire and be removed from you account in 600 seconds, at Tue May  7 12:45:30 2024 UTC
-    INFO: examples-translate-text-search-pipeline file process and input processing started...
-    INFO: metadata can be updated using the .update api.
-    INFO: This process's request_id is: 890866e1-3a68-1927-5439-628eac7dca13
-    INFO: File process and processing status:
-    SUCCESS: module 1 (of 3) - parser processing complete.
-    SUCCESS: module 2 (of 3) - translate processing complete.
-    SUCCESS: module 3 (of 3) - json-to-txt processing complete.
-    SUCCESS: pipeline process complete.
-    SUCCESS: process output downloaded

 The output of this process is printed below.
-To learn more about each component of the output, review documentation for the [`.process`](../system/parameters_processing_files_through_pipelines/process_method.md) method.
+To learn more about each component of the output, review documentation for the [`.process`](../../system/parameters_processing_files_through_pipelines/process_method.md) method.

 Because the output of this particular module-model pair is a [FAISS](https://github.com/facebookresearch/faiss) database file, `process_output` is "null".
 However, the output file has been saved to the location noted in the `process_output_files` key.
 The `file_id` of the processed input is used as a filename prefix for the output file.